 Instead of representation by county, state senates were transformed into mini-assemblies.
 By this, Scotus gave large metropolitan areas control of both houses of state legislatures.
 No longer did rural areas have a counterbalancing voice.
 No longer was the damage done by urban demagogues limited to high density cities.
 Reynolds guaranteed the states would eventually succumb to the same leveling social justice forces that have always typified big city government.

-From Wiki, Senator Dirksen of Illinois warned that Chicago would come to dominate Springfield.
-He was right, and due to Reynolds, Illinois is near bankruptcy and losing population as people flee high taxes, higher unemployment, and societal destruction.
+Senator Dirksen of Illinois warned that Chicago would come to dominate Springfield.
+He was right; due to Reynolds, Illinois is near bankruptcy and losing population as people flee high taxes, higher unemployment, and societal destruction.1

 By what power did scotus so easily, and by a large majority, impose breathtaking change on the fundamental structure of state governments?